MicrosoftDocs/msteams-docs/msteams-platform/resources/m365-plugins/m365-plugins-overview.md

 * Users can enter their Microsoft 365 credentials, such as email and password to sign in directly or sign in using Moodle’s username and password fields, without signing into Microsoft 365.
 * Users can select the link to sign in through Microsoft 365 or the OpenID Connect provider on Moodle page.

-The following image displays the OpenID connect log in page:
+The following image displays the OpenID connect login page:

 :::image type="content" source="../../assets/images/MoodleInstructions/openid-connect.png" alt-text="Screenshot shows the log in to open-id connect.":::

 ## Microsoft 365 integration

 Microsoft 365 integration consists of several apps with multiple functionalities, which allows users to stay connected and perform different actions as required.
-The plugin allows administrators to check the following actions:
+The plugin allows administrators to check the following:

 * Check appropriate integration functions.
 * Synchronize users between Microsoft 365 and Moodle.